Let’s talk Lipo & tummy tuck.

 Con: Recovery may be longer with more discomfort …

 The recovery period after a tummy tuck will naturally mean some discomfort, swelling, bruising, and downtime.
 Patients will need to take time off from work or school.
 They’ll have to stop exercising or doing anything physically active for at least three or four weeks — maybe longer.
 This can be difficult for patients, especially when they’re used to being active and enjoy going out with friends and doing a lot of activities in their lives.

-So, if you combine lipo and tummy tuck surgery, all of these recovery side effects are going to be slightly more intense because you’ve had more work done.
+So, if you have a Liposuction Tummy Tuck surgery, all of these recovery side effects are going to be slightly more intense because you’ve had more work done.
 More incisions are generally necessary, and your body may need to recover more overall as opposed to when you’ve only had a tummy tuck.

 Pro: … But you’ll also only have to go through it once.

 While the single recovery period that will accompany combination surgery may be more difficult than just a single tummy tuck, it may be better to “get it over with” all at once.
 If you do plan on ultimately getting both procedures, for some patients, it’s actually better this way.